oolongtengu/free-python-course/unit-3-collections/lesson-2-intro-to-lists/README.md

 Don't _overthink_ this; it's the most intuitive way of thinking collections: being mutable.

+# List Operations

+Having a list created is not enough.
+We'll need to "manipulate" these lists to achieve something useful.
+These are the most common operations with lists:

+* Adding elements
+* Removing elements
+* Counting elements (_"How many elements does this list have?"_)
+* Check if an element exists in a list (_"Is john@rmotr.com already part of this list?"_)
+* "Concatenating" lists: Building a new list out of two or more lists.

+We'll explore all these operations in detail in the following lessons.

 ## Creating Lists

 There are two possible ways of creating lists: